DAGWorks-Inc/hamilton/examples/async/README.md

 1. You call it using the `AsyncDriver` rather than the standard driver
 2. `raw_execute`, and `execute` are both coroutines, meaning they should be called with `await`.
-3. It allows for coroutines as inputs -- they'll get properly awaited
+3. It allows for tasks as inputs -- they'll get properly awaited

 To run the example, make sure to install `requirements.txt`.